The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Beyond the Group Tour

 If you are having trouble finding a small group tour that meets your criteria, ask a tour operator if they will plan a bespoke tour for you.
-Most such as Traverse Journeys, the company I traveled with to Greece, will customize one of their itineraries for your family or group.
+Most will customize one of their itineraries for your family or group.
 You pick the dates and they’ll take make all of the arrangements.

 Alternatively, a travel agent can customize a trip to your exact requirements or direct you to an in-country outfitter who can do that (more on that option coming soon).